SexomQ/OOP_labs/lab2 (BlackJack)/README.md

 I decided to create the Black Jack game in java.
+This idea came while thinking about what to do.
+I didn't manage to make a game in the previous lab because of lack of time, so I decided to create one now.

 This game contains 10 classes and 13 objects.